BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 because not all users would be able to visualize the details of the algorithm.

 Polymorphism is a fundamental concept that allows defining a uniform interface to a set of functions.
+The uniformity can be achieved by other approaches/tools as well such as function overloading.
 The keyword here is the **uniform interface** which is indispensable in the design of a system.
 Single and double dispatch are the two types while double dispatch is not supported by C++ and its successors.
 Function overloading has nothing to do with the polymorphism as a function is defined by its full signature including the name, arguments and return value while the arguments are not the same for an overload function.

-The term uniform interface is crucial such that all design patterns rely on a number of function interfaces which are defined case by case based on the needs.
+The term uniform interface is crucial such that all design patterns rely on interfaces.
 For example, the strategy design pattern defines the signature of a behavior while the implementation differs for each of the concrete classes.
 Consider a Shape class which is the base for some geometric entities such as Circle and Ellipse.